IsaacACasanova/IsaacACasanova.github.io/_posts/2020-11-28-new-in-swift-5.3.markdown

 ---
 layout: post
-title: Swift 5.3 - What's new
+title: Swift 5.3 - What's New
 description: There's been a lot of great strides made with the release of Swift 5.3.
 I'll go over s...
 date: 2020-11-28 15:01:35 +0300
 image: /images/swift.jpg